-Stephen William Hawking, CH, CBE, FRS, FRSA (born 1942)
+Stephen William Hawking, CH, CBE, FRS, FRSA (1942 - 2018)

-Stephen was born in 1942 in Oxford, during the World War II.
+Stephen was born in 1942 in Oxford, during World War II.
 When he finished school, Stephen decided that he wanted to study mathematics at university, but his father wished he would choose medicine instead.
 He was accepted into University College Oxford, however they did not offer a degree in mathematics, and so Stephen chose to study physics.
 After three years (and, in his words, "not very much work"), he graduated with a first class honours degree in natural sciences.

 From there, he went on to study cosmology at Cambridge University.
 He earned a PhD and eventually became a professor, staying at the university for many years.
-Still today, Stephen retains an office in the Department for Applied Maths and Theoretical Physics.

 Stephen's research focused on the basic laws which govern our Universe.
 Alongside Roger Penrose, he showed that Einstein's General Theory of Relativity implied both space and time began at the Big Bang and would end in black holes.
 His most famous discovery is that of Hawking radiation: the idea that black holes are not completely black, but emit radiation and eventually evaporate and disappear.